-Agency-based, clinical social work practitioners understand the potentially challenging effects of economic and social factors in the lives of clients and client systems.
-They also understand strategies for advancing human rights and social economic justice in domestic and global contexts.
+Clinical social workers understand the potentially challenging effects of economic and social factors in the lives of clients and client systems.
+They also understand the potentially empowering effects that community engagement with client systems - addressing such variables as human rights violations and social, economic, and environmental injustices - can have on such communities.
+Clinical social workers also demonstrate effective and client-centered, culturally competent strategies for advancing human rights and social economic justice in domestic and global contexts.
 Clinical social workers: